Kentucky vs Kansas State Players to Watch - Second Round

 Kansas State's Last Game

-In its most recent game, Kansas State beat Montana State on Friday, 77-65.
-Its leading scorer was Keyontae Johnson with 18 points.
+On Friday, in its last game, Kansas State defeated Montana State 77-65.
+With 18 points, Keyontae Johnson was its leading scorer.

 |Name